Frequently Asked Questions About Galen Insurance Company in Liquidation

 Q. What is a liquidation proceeding?

 A. Liquidation is a type of receivership and is similar to bankruptcy.
-When an insurance company is impaired, insolvent, in unsound condition, or its further transaction of insurance would be hazardous to its policyholders, the Missouri Insurance Code authorizes the Director of the Missouri Department of Insurance to ask the Circuit Court of Cole County, Missouri (the "Court") for an Order directing the Director to liquidate the insurance company.
+When an insurance company is impaired, insolvent, in unsound condition, or its further transaction of insurance business would be hazardous to its policyholders, the Missouri Insurance Code authorizes the Director of the Missouri Department of Insurance to ask the Circuit Court of Cole County, Missouri (the "Court") for an Order directing the Director to liquidate the insurance company.

 Q. Who is in charge of Galen during Liquidation?